Data processing agreement

 Annex B: Technical and organizational measures

-This Annex describes BabySea's current Technical and Organizational Measures (TOMs) as referenced in Section 3.3.
-All measures described below reflect the actual implementation in the BabySea product as of the last updated date of this DPA.
+This Annex describes BabySea's current Technical and Organizational Measures as referenced in Section 3.

 B.1 Access control

 • API keys: API key values are hashed using bcrypt before storage and are never stored in plain text.
-Keys are scoped based on assigned permissions and optionally restricted to specific IP allow-lists.
-Raw key values are shown to the user only once at creation time.
+Keys are scoped based on assigned permissions and may be restricted to specific IP allowlists.

 • Webhook secrets: Webhook signing secrets are encrypted at rest using AES-256-GCM.
-Encrypted secrets are stored in access-controlled storage with strict isolation.
-Raw secrets are never logged or exposed after initial provisioning.
+Raw webhook secrets are never logged or intentionally exposed after creation.

-• Row-Level Security (RLS): All customer-facing database tables are protected by Row-Level Security policies that enforce account-level isolation.
-Sensitive data is stored separately and is not accessible through public-facing APIs.
+• Row-Level Security (RLS): Customer-facing database tables are protected by Row-Level Security policies that enforce account-level isolation.

 • Dashboard authentication: Dashboard and Playground access requires authentication.
-Team workspace access is further controlled by role-based membership (Primary Owner, Owner, Member).
+Team workspace access is controlled by role-based membership such as Primary Owner, Owner, and Member.

-• Infrastructure access: Production infrastructure is accessible only to authorized BabySea personnel.
+• Infrastructure access: Production infrastructure is accessible only to authorized BabySea personnel on a least-privilege basis.

 B.2 Transport security